CMU-18739L-S15/18739L-s15-coursedocs/README.md

   * 3/9.
 No class.
 Spring Break.
   * 3/11.
 No class.
 Spring Break.
   * 3/16.
 Research proposal due (see below).
 Start on IO.
-  * 3/18. *To be clarified*: CTF Problem Proposal 2 due in git by start of class.
+  * 3/18.
+CTF Problem Proposal 2 due in git by start of class.
 Individual meetings on proposals.
-  * _3/21._ *To be clarified*: CTF Problem 2 proposal due.
   * 3/23.
 1-on-1 meetings with David in class re: research proposals.
   * 3/25.
 Wargame walkthrough.
   * 3/30.
 Wargame walkthrough.